Snaacky/thewiki/docs/tutorials/comparison.md

 ![#a6da95](https://placehold.co/14x14/a6da95/a6da95.png) 4 | The file size
 ![#91d7e3](https://placehold.co/14x14/91d7e3/91d7e3.png) 5 | Additional tags, such as scaling or HDR/DV

-Depending on what you are trying to compare will depend on how you should name your sources.
+How you name your sources will depend on the content you're comparing.
 For example, if you are trying to compare HDR vs. SDR sources, you should include the type in the source name. *Generally, the first three will cover most comparisons you make, but you are free to include more as needed.*

 ==- Change frame increment